Honda CBR650R 2025 Full Review: Specs, Features, Top Speed, On-Road Price and Colours

 Grand Prix Red

-- The same classic bright red shade that every Honda sportbike fan loves.
+• The same classic bright red shade that every Honda sportbike fan loves.
 It never gets old.

-Honda CBR650R Price (2025)
+Honda CBR650R On-Road Price in 2025

 Here’s what you’ll need to shell out if you’re planning to grab a CBR650R this year.
 The bike is available in two variants in India, and one global version for other markets.